VTEdit-Bench: A Comprehensive Benchmark for Multi-Reference Image Editing Models in Virtual Try-On: Experiment

 \subsection{Preliminary Analysis on VTEdit-Bench}

-We perform a preliminary analysis of universal multi-reference image editing models on VTEdit-Bench using FID and KID, where lower values indicate better realism and closer alignment to the target distribution.
-Here, the target distribution refers to the model images in the corresponding task-specific model dataset, which serve as the reference distribution for each task.
+As shown in Tab.~\ref{tab:kid}, we perform a preliminary analysis of universal multi-reference image editing models on VTEdit-Bench using FID and KID, where lower values indicate better realism and closer alignment to the target distribution.
+Here, the target distribution refers to the model images in the corresponding task-specific dataset, which serve as the reference distribution for each task.